 Either purchase records management software or customize generic database software to help you track your records.
 See our guidelines for choosing records management software and for more information.

 The State Archives has also designed a simple Microsoft Access database for inactive records which you can use as is or adapt to meet your needs.

 Use database software to index records such as meeting minutes, case files, or birth, death, and marriage records.
-For more information, see our web resource about indexing and Publication #78, Indexing Minutes.
+For more information, see our web resource about indexing.